/book-an-appointment-online/What is depression?

 - Withdrawing socially and finding excuses to avoid other people, sometimes even your close friends

 - Finding it is an effort to go anywhere or do anything

 - Not taking care of yourself e.g not eating healthy foods or drinking too much alcohol

 The psychologists at Barrenjoey Psychology have sound professional training in the assessment and treatment of depression.
-We know from the research once you have suffered a depressive episode in your life the research shows you have an almost 50% chance of having another episode of depression.
-This means it is important you develop some sort of toolkit to use if you are stressed or have the early signs of depression.
+Research shows us once you have suffered a depressive episode in your life you have an almost 50% chance of having another episode of depression.
+People who have suffered depression in life before can find it helpful to learn more about this.
+It is important to develop some sort of toolkit to use if you are stressed or have the early signs of depression.

 If you are in crisis or require urgent care please call Lifeline on 13 11 14 or call 000 for an ambulance.